-Reasons to get the Iranians to leave the place of the original habitat between the Dnieper and the Don rivers may be different.
-Perhaps crossing the Balts and the Anglo-Saxons on the left Dnieper bank forsed the local Iranian population of Zrubna culture in motion.
+Reasons for the Iranians to leave their original place of habitat between the Dnieper and the Don rivers may be various.
+Perhaps to avoid the Balts and the Anglo-Saxons crossing on the left Dnieper bank, the local Iranian population of Zrubna culture were affected to take a course of action.
 However, we can talk about other causes.
-Steppe areas could be left because of climate change leading to a reduction productive capacity of the steppe.
+The Steppe areas may be set aside due to the climate change that lead to the reduction productive capacity of the region.
 In any case, the archaeological evidence suggests a temporary desolation of Northern Pontic Region:

 Thus, the Iranian tribes moved in search of dwelling places with more favorable conditions.
-Historically evidenced fact is that they have been seen in Central Asia at the end of the second millennium BC:
+Evidenced fact is that their presence has been historically recorded in Central Asia at the end of the second millennium BC:

-Left: Historical regions in Central and Southwest Asia in the time of the Achaemenid (7-4 cen.
-BC)
+Left: Historical regions in Central and Southwest Asia during the time of the Achaemenid (7th-4th century B.C.)

-Show on the map historical areas help restore the migration routes of the Iranian tribes from Eastern Europe to Central Asia.
+Shown on the map above are the historical areas to aid in our vision/restoration of the migratory routes that the Iranian tribes are most likely to have taken from Eastern Europe to Central Asia.

-Two points of view exist about the ways of penetration of Iran-Aryans to the Near East – the way through Central Asia or the way through the Caucasus (PIANKOV I.V., 1979).
+Two points of view exist about the Iran-Aryans incursions to the Near East – a) the way through Central Asia or b) the way through the Caucasus (PIANKOV I.V., 1979).
 At least the migration of Iran-Aryans in Asia Minor must have been going through the Caucasus (or even the Balkans), what is reflected in the Hittite sources (SOKOLOV S.N., 1979-2: 235).
 In North Ossetia there are a number of toponyms containing the element of Gimara, which goes back to the ethnonym of the Cimmerians (TSAGAEVA A. Dz.
 2010: 5).

-The territory of modern residence of the Kurd, the other neighbours of the Sogdians on the Urheimat, gives the reason to suppose, that they have come to these places by some other way, than the first wave of Irano-Aryans, namely, through the Caucasus or through the Balkans.
-If they would move around of the Caspian Sea, they should leave behind many other Iranian wandering groups what looks improbable.
+The territory of modern residence of the Kurd, the other neighbours of the Sogdians on the ancestral home, gives the reason to suppose, that they have come to these places by some other way, than the first wave of Irano-Aryans, i.e., through the Caucasus or through the Balkans.
+If they moved around of the Caspian Sea, they should have left behind many other Iranian wandering groups – this seems improbable.
 We have already noted that extension of the residence or the resettlement of ancient people went sequentially according to their mutual location on former habitats.
-This important feature when driving Indo-European tribes, according B. Gornung, was noted already by Franz Specht (GORNUNG B.V.
+According B. Gornung, this important feature of migrated Indo-European tribes, was noted already by Franz Specht (GORNUNG B.V.
 1963, 53).
-As the forebears of the Kurd and the Sogdians had their areas in adjacency on the Urheimat, therefore, at the movement by the same way, their new residences should not be so far one from another as the areas of the Kurd and the Yagnobi are located at present.
+As the forebears of the Kurd and the Sogdians had their areas being adjacent in adjacency on the ancestral home, therefore, at the movement by the same way, their new residences should not be so far one from another as we have this at present.
 The most plausible way of the resettlement of the ancestors of the Gilaki and the Talishi to the southwest coast of the Caspian Sea, where they have their residences at present, was the way through the Derbent pass.
 First, it is the shortest way.
-Second, the Talishi residence is in the vicinity of the Gilaki’s habitat now and, was is very important, to the south of them, h.e. this is exact the same location as on the Urheimat.
+Second, the Talishi residence is in the vicinity of the Gilaki’s habitat now and, wath is very important, to the south of them, h.e. this is exact the same location as on the Urheimat.
 The disposition of their habitats had to be other if they would move by some other way.
-But whatever the migration path of the ancestors of the Kurd, Talyshi, and Gilaki to the Middle East we have reason to believe that until that time, they, as well as the ancestors of the Ossets, although they left their Urheimats under the pressure of the Balts, but still remained in Eastern Europe, when the most deal of the Irano-Aryans migrated to Asia.
+But whatever the migration path of the ancestors of the Kurd, Talyshi, and Gilaki was taken to the Middle East we have reason to believe that until that time, they, as well as the ancestors of the Ossets, they although left their Urheimats under the pressure of the Balts.
+However thet still remained in Eastern Europe, when the most deal of the Irano-Aryans migrated to Asia.
 The ancestors of the Baluchi and Mazandarani were among these Iranian tribes as their languages belong to the same north-western group of the Iranian languages as Kurdish, Talyshi and Gilaki.

 The beginning of the Iranian migration.